home-assistant/home-assistant.io/source/_integrations/fronius.markdown

 Note that some data (like photovoltaic production) is only provided by the Fronius device when non-zero.
 When the integration is added at night, there might be no sensors added providing photovoltaic related data.
 Entities will be added on sunrise, when the Fronius devices begin to provide more data.

 When an endpoint is not responding correctly the update interval will increase to 10 minutes (3 minutes for power flow) until valid data is received again.
-This reduces the amount of requests to Fronius devices using night mode (shutdown when no PV power is produced).
+This reduces the number of requests to Fronius devices using night mode (shutdown when no PV power is produced).

 ## Energy dashboard

 - For _"Solar production"_:
   - If no battery is connected to an inverter: Add each inverters `Energy total` entity.
-  - If a battery is connected to an inverter: Use [Riemann sum](/integrations/integration/) over `Power photovoltaics` entity (from your `SolarNet` device).
+  - If a battery is connected to an inverter: Use [Riemann sum](/integrations/integration/) over `SolarNet Power photovoltaics` entity.
 - _"Battery systems"_ energy values aren't supported directly by the API.
-Use [Riemann sum](/integrations/integration/) to integrate `Power battery charge` and `Power battery discharge` into energy values (kWh).
+Use [Riemann sum](/integrations/integration/) to integrate `SolarNet Power battery charge` and `SolarNet Power battery discharge` into energy values (kWh).
 - For _"Devices"_ use the Ohmpilots `Energy consumed` entity.

 The energy meter integrated with Fronius devices can be installed (and configured) in two different installation positions: _"feed in path"_ (grid interconnection point) or _"consumption path"_.